semgrep/semgrep-docs/docs/release-notes/march-2024.md

 ### Added

+- Added the following new documents:
+    - [<i class="fa-regular fa-file-lines"></i> Packages in the Semgrep Docker image](/semgrep-ci/packages-in-semgrep-docker/): Lists the packages including in the Semgrep docker image in addition to the Semgrep binary.
+    - [<i class="fa-regular fa-file-lines"></i> Semgrep OSS in CI](/docs/deployment/oss-deployment/): A guide to using only open source Semgrep in your CI jobs.
+- New Knowledge base article: [Generate lockfiles for Semgrep Supply Chain in a Circle CI pipeline](/kb/semgrep-supply-chain/ssc-lockfiles-circleci).
 - Added information on [installing and using the Semgrep App for GitHub Enterprise](/deployment/connect-scm/#github-enterprise-server) to connect to your GitHub orgs.
-- New Knowledge base article: [Generate lockfiles for Semgrep Supply Chain in a Circle CI pipeline](/kb/semgrep-supply-chain/ssc-lockfiles-circleci)

 ### Changed